Pharkie/scribe/README.md

 ## BOM

-- D1 mini board (any Arduino board will do, but you will have to adjust the sketch)
+- ESP32-C3 MCU board (other ESP32 boards may work with pin adjustments)
-- CSN-A4L thermal printer (any serial thermal printer might do, although I haven't tested for that - you may need to adjust power and pinout)
+- CSN-A4L thermal printer (other serial thermal printers might work)
-- Paper rolls (printer comes preloaded with one, and it'll last ages - here, you're looking for 57.5±0.5mm width and 30mm max diameter)
+- Paper rolls (printer comes preloaded with one, and it'll last ages.
+You're looking for 57.5±0.5mm width and 30mm max diameter)
 - 3D printer for the body (you may need some glue to fix the parts together - no screws required)
 - Wires (for soldering and connecting components + USB wire to power the whole